evelynkyl/yue_nmt/README.md

 This repo provides the implentation scripts in the project, as well as the synthetic data generated via bitext mining.

 The development of NLP applications for Cantonese, a language with over 85 million speakers, is lagging compared to other languages with a similar number of speakers.
 This project is, to my best knowledge, the first benchmark of multiple neural machine translation (NMT) systems of Cantonese.
 Secondly, I performed parallel sentence mining as data augmentation for the extremely low resource language pair (Cantonese-Mandarin) and increased the number of sentence pairs by 3480% (1,002 to 35,877).
-Results show that with the parallel sentence mining technique, the best performing model (BPE-level bidirectional LSTM) scored 11.98 BLEU better than the vanilla baseline and 9.93 BLEU higher than our strong baseline.
+Results show that with the parallel sentence mining technique, the best performing model (BPE-level bidirectional LSTM) scored 11.98 BLEU better than the vanilla baseline and 9.93 BLEU higher than my strong baseline.
 Thirdly, I evaluated the quality of the translated texts using modern texts and historical texts to investigate the models' ability to translate historical texts.
-Finally, we provide the first large-scale parallel training dataset of the language pair (post-sentence mining) as well as an evaluation dataset comprising Cantonese, Mandarin, and Literary Chinese for future research.
+Finally, I provide the first large-scale parallel training dataset of the language pair (post-sentence mining) as well as an evaluation dataset comprising Cantonese, Mandarin, and Literary Chinese for future research.

 ## Key implementations in the project
 1. Data augumentation via [Parallel Sentence Mining (PSM)](#parallel-sentence-mining)